 I was absently listening to a few older ladies in conversation the other day when one of them commented that a person’s life was meant to be of 3 parts misery and 1 part happiness.
 Mathematically speaking; Life = (3/4 misery + 1/4 happiness) and I bloody hope to all 9 avatars of Shakti that she is wrong!

 But realistically speaking, in our pursuit to be happy we forget that we must have downtime.
 There will be times when life will be in the dumps and there will be no quick way out of it and that you’ll simply have to ride it out.
-And it is during that time of our lives when we must hold on to our faith.
+And it is during this time of our lives when we must hold on to our faith.
 At times it may be the last thing you want to do but you must continue with your devotion, serve others even though your own heart is breaking and do what is right no matter how many people put you down for it.
 Why?
 Because it stops us from completing breaking down, it gives us the strength to keep on going and the hope in knowing that some divine energy is looking after us.
 Faith carries us through our sad times to our happy ones.